“Shakespeare” & The Ornaments of Virtue Part II

 Finis coronat opus “The end crowns the work”

 Finally, the brightness unveiled in the Scriptures, the patristic Fathers, and in The Book of the Courtier, is contrasted by Edward de Vere’s contemplations on the transience of this life.
 Hamlet, the most autobiographical of “Shakespeare’s” plays, is a meditation on mortality.
 “Shakespeare” could be called, The Prophet of the Remembrance of Death.
-The two extremes of glimpsing the divine light, and staring into the abyss, are both strikingly present in “the soul of the age”. [xxvi]
+The two extremes of glimpsing the divine light, and staring into the abyss, are both strikingly present in “the soul of the age”. [xviii]

 I first discovered this Latin proverb from Edward de Vere, (finis coronat opus) in Roger Stritmatter’s Marginalia of Edward de Vere’s Geneva Bible.
 It is worth quoting at length:

 The practice of zealous prayer is a normative virtue for Shakespeare… Like the clown Lavache, Shakespeare holds a prophetic view of the nature of speech — namely that the consequences of speech acts are not limited to their effects on proximal audiences.
 As de Vere writes in his 1602 Danvers Escheat letter, “finis coronat opus, and then everything will be laid open, every doubt resolved into a plain sense” (Fowler 653).
 The utterance is a prophecy about prophecies: “then,’ means in the end.
 This emphasis on final things is characteristic of Shakespeare’s prophetic mode.
-Even the Latin proverb used in de Vere’s letter — “finis coronat opus” — occurs with variation at least four times in the Shakespeare canon… [xxvii]
+Even the Latin proverb used in de Vere’s letter — “finis coronat opus” — occurs with variation at least four times in the Shakespeare canon… [xix]

 No athlete is crowned in the middle of a competition.
 How absurd and strange would it be for someone to walk out on the field or on the court in the middle of a game and attempt to Crown someone a champion while the game is still being played?
 It is only after the game is played that a champion is crowned.
 It is only after the battle that a warrior is honored.